larmix/larmix/README.md

 These dependencies can be easily installed using the following command:
 `pip install -r requirements.txt`

-If there is still some problems for installing the dependencies, we provide a docker instance with all the dependencies preinstalled.

 ## Code execution
 The file `main.py` contains the code for producing all the results mentioned in LARmix evaluations.